john-pachec0/Monitor/APP_STORE_METADATA.md

 *(Version 1.0 - Initial Release)*

 ```
-Welcome to Untwist!
+Welcome to Monitor!

-Untwist helps you capture and reframe anxious thoughts using evidence-based CBT techniques—all while keeping your data completely private on your device.
+Monitor helps you capture and reframe anxious thoughts using evidence-based CBT techniques—all while keeping your data completely private on your device.

 Features:
 • Quick thought capture